Vergesst/Vergesst.github.io/vergesst.md

-a simple website for vergesst(vewrgisst)
+a simple website for vergesst(vergisst)